bibhask/gut_nek/README.md

 * [Nek5000 GitHub repository](https://github.com/Nek5000/Nek5000)
 * [NekExamples repository](https://github.com/Nek5000/NekExamples)

-New users are recommended to begin with the [Fully Developed Laminar Flow](https://github.com/Nek5000/NekExamples/tree/master/pipe) tutorial before modifying the cases in this repository.
+New users are recommended to begin with the [a fully developed laminar flow case](https://github.com/Nek5000/NekExamples/tree/master/pipe) tutorial before modifying the cases in this repository.